 POVERTY IN INDIA

 India, the largest democracy of 1.25 billion people, is also the biggest center of poverty in the world – it is both widespread and intense.
-India has officially 269 million (or 22 percent) people under the poverty line, as against 407 million in 2004-05.
+Today India has officially 269 million (or 22 percent) people under the poverty line, as against 407 million in 2004-05.
 This is latest claim of India’s Planning Commission in July 2013.
 In 2011, it fixed the poverty line at Rs 32 per day in urban areas and Rs 26 in the rural areas.
 It was reduced to rupees 26.80 and rupees 22.40 in March 2012.
-As a result, the latest official estimate of poverty is 21.9%.
+As a result, only 21.9% people are officially poor.
 A brilliant game of counting the poor!
-When the poverty estimates were severely criticized, the government appointed yet another committee, the Rangarajan committee, to look into the poverty line philosophy.
+And a sick comedy as well.
+When the poverty estimate was severely criticized, the government appointed yet another committee, the Rangarajan committee, to look into the poverty-line philosophy.
 It sure is a sick joke people of India are quite used to.

-The comprehensive Multidimensional Poverty Index (MPI) of UK based Oxford Poverty and Human Development Initiative (OPHI) and the United Nations Development Program (UNDP) gives a better and deeper insight into the extent and nature of poverty.
-It puts Indian poverty at about 53% (650 million).
+The comprehensive Multidimensional Poverty Index (MPI) of UK based Oxford Poverty and Human Development Initiative (OPHI) and the United Nations Development Program (UNDP) gives a better insight into the extent and nature of poverty.
+The MPI puts Indian poverty at about 53% (650 million poor).

 While no one believes the official poverty data of the Indian government, it is fair to say that about 400 – 600 million people are poor in India.
 While there can never be agreement on poverty numbers, compare these numbers with the European Union and US populations of 500 million and 310 million, respectively.
 These are huge numbers, by any standard.